 Proper mise en place is the foundation of success in the kitchen.
 The better your mise en place is organised the better your day will be.
-Poorly organized mise en place on the other hand can turn a hard day into a living hell.
-Training our crews to be properly prepped increases their speed during service, decreases their stress, and results in consistently more successful service periods.
-And mise en place is more than just the food prep.
-It also includes all your utensils, plates, towels, pans, platters, your mental frame of mind, and having a “plan B” for the things which can go wrong.
-Mise en place is everything which is needed to have a successful service.
+Poorly organized mise can turn a hard day into a living hell.
+Think beyond just the food prep.
+Include utensils, plates, towels, pans, platters, and the team’s ‘during service’ frame of mind.

 Seconds save minutes

 For instance, a burger restaurant can do this by simply pre-making all their burger sets.
-By pre-assembling the lettuce, onion, tomato, and pickle into one unit the Line saves a few seconds on every single order during service because they only have to touch the plate once instead of 4 times.
-Less touches equals more time saved.
+By pre-assembling the lettuce, onion, tomato, and pickle into one unit the line saves a few seconds on every single order during service because they only have to touch the plate once instead of 4 times.

 Manage them up or out